ycdrn/segment4solar/README.md

 # Segment4Solar

-Segment4Solar (v0.1) is a project focusing on the analysis and segmentation of facade imagery for solar applications.
+Segment4Solar (v0.1) is a tool to analyze facade images for solar applications.

 ## Instant BIPV Design using Street View Images